ARMmbed/mbed-os-5-docs/docs/program-setup/mbed_targets.md

 We use the tool [ArmPackManager](https://github.com/ARMmbed/mbed-os/tree/master/tools/arm_pack_manager) to parse CMSIS Packs for target information. [`index.json`](https://github.com/ARMmbed/mbed-os/blob/master/tools/arm_pack_manager/index.json) stores the parsed information from the [PDSC (Pack Description)](http://www.keil.com/pack/doc/CMSIS/Pack/html/) retrieved from each CMSIS Pack.

 The [`"device_name"`](../porting/index.html) attribute it `targets.json` maps from a target in Mbed OS to a device in a CMSIS Pack.
-To support IAR and uVision exports for your target, you must add a `"device_name"` field in `targets.json` containing this key.
+To support uVision exports for your target, you must add a `"device_name"` field in `targets.json` containing this key.

 [http://www.keil.com/pack/Keil.Kinetis_K20_DFP.pdsc](http://www.keil.com/pack/Keil.Kinetis_K20_DFP.pdsc) is the PDSC that contains TEENSY_31 device (MK20DX256xxx7).
 ArmPackManager has parsed this PDSC, and `index.json` stores the device information.
 The device information begins on line 204 of the `.pdsc` file: